 4. They Are Associated With Rabbits

 With reference to the above myth, one of Chang’e’s few companions in the Lunar Palace was the mythical Jade Rabbit.

 Rabbits thus frequently appear as decorative motifs on mooncake boxes and containers.
 Some confectioneries even offer mini bite-size cakes in the shape of exquisite white rabbits.
 These, naturally, are a big hit with children.

 5. They Symbolize Reunion

 Beyond their religious and folkloric meanings, mooncakes represent family reunion and happiness in Chinese culture.
-This symbolism derives from the simple fact that gathering families together for the Mid-Autumn Festival has long been a cherished tradition.
+This symbolism originates from the tradition of Chinese families gathering to celebrate the Mid-Autumn festival together.

-In modern times, the gifting of mooncakes during the eighth lunar month (the month of the Mid-Autumn Festival) is an important tradition not only for families and friends, but also for businesses all across China as well as other parts of Asia.
-For businesses, exchanging mooncake gifts symbolizes the reinforcement of partnerships.
-It is not uncommon for some businesses to set aside significant budgets each year for this purpose.
+In modern times, the gifting of mooncakes during the eighth lunar month (the month of the Mid-Autumn Festival) is an important tradition for businesses all across China and East Asia too.
+For such businesses, the act symbolizes the reinforcement of partnerships as well.
+It is not uncommon for some companies to set aside significant budgets each year for such gifts.